 Many Spine-health readers have had epidural steroid injections and have shared their results with us:

 - There were many people who did experience relief, if only temporarily.

 - In several instances, injections helped our readers reduce their pain while they waited for their scheduled surgery.

-- There was also indication among our readers that a series of 3-4 shots provided the most relief, while anything more than that had little effect, or even made pain worse.
+- There was also indication among our readers that a series of 3 to 4 shots provided the most relief, while anything more than that had little effect or even made pain worse.

 - A select few were awarded complete relief and were able to return to normal activities.

 - For as many of our readers who have had success, there were just as many who experienced little to no relief from epidural steroid injections.